mikkel-ol-bestseller/teams-bot/README.md

 Click "Connect GitHub account" in the response message and give it access

-Now the bot is ready to set up subscriptions to enable notification/messages for repositories
+Now the bot is ready to set up subscriptions to enable notifications/messages for repositories

-To add an subscribe type the following:
+To add a subscription type the following:

 `subscribe owner/repo`